beatcracker/toptout/data/README.md

 ### exec

 `Execute` target.
-Indicates that this specific telemetry channel is controlled by the executing shell command.
+Indicates that this specific telemetry channel is controlled by executing shell command.

 ```jsonc
   "exec": {